Nonplanar On-shell Diagrams and Leading Singularities of Scattering Amplitudes: Scattering amplitudes: the Top--form

+The geometrical relations is shown in Fig.~\ref{fig:NestCstrRn}.
+Finally we are able to denote the column $X$ using the columns in the shifted Grassmannian, $X=(R^{(1)}A_1^{(0)})\cap(\widehat{X}Y).$ After removing the constraint $M(X)=0$, the remaining constraints are invariant under the $\widehat{C}$ representation of $X$, making them independent of the shift $(Y,X)$.

 For now we have obtained geometry constraints according to BCFW bridge decomposition chain.
+We would like to stress that our approach can be applied to seeking all loop leading singularity's geometry constraints.
 During the process, we introduced a method that the constraints are independently and completely represented.
-The constraints of any graph are almost immediately obtained using our method.
+The constraints of the graph constructed by any ``top-form bridge" are immediately obtained using our method.
 Thus the top-form integrations' contour $\Gamma$ is determined.